devonhg/GH-Devons-Tools-Core/README.md

 ##Setup
 Do a "find/replace" accross the directory for "MYPLUGIN" and replace with your plugin name.
-This replaces all the class/function names with your plugins name and will avoid and clashing with other plugins that may happen to use this framework.
+This replaces all the class/function names with your plugins so it will avoid clashing with other plugins that may happen to use this framework.

 Once that is complete, simply zip it and install it on your test wordpress website.